postmanlabs/labs-docs/src/pages/docs/postman-cli/postman-cli-run-collection.md

 1. Check the results.

- > The above command uses your collection's **collection id** to run the collection.
-You could also export your collection file and run it by including the collection file path and name on your command.

 ## Running a collection in CI/CD

-When your collections run successfully, copy the commands into your CI/CD scripts to make them a part of your workflows.
+When the collections run to your satisfaction, copy the commands into your CI/CD scripts to make them a part of your workflows.
 To do this, follow the steps below:

 1. Select **Configure command** under the **Run in the CI/CD** menu.